-Lyme Disease Bullet Points
+Lyme Disease Facts

 - Lyme disease is an infectious disease caused by the bacterium Borrelia burgdorferi.

-- Lyme disease has a clinical diagnosis.
+- It has a clinical diagnosis.

 - Lyme disease symptoms overlap with those of many other diseases.